 Gated Course Description:

-- 6.5 hours of videos: 8 parts of lectures and reviews, and two case studies.
+- 6.5 hours of videos: 8 parts of lectures and reviews.

 - Course manual in PDF, Flipbook, or purchase a hardcopy separate.